-Colombia Investment Visa: A Guide to Buying Property in Colombia as a Foreigner and its Visa Requirements – 2022 Update
+Colombia Investment Visa: A Guide to Buying Property in Colombia as a Foreigner

 Introduction: In this article, we will indicate the specific steps to buy a Home/Property/Lot in Colombia, and the correct legalization of the currencies to obtain a type M Investment Visa (Property Owner) with a value higher than 350 SMMLV ($92,000 USD) or type R (direct investment) 650 SMMLV ($171,000 USD) according to the regulations of the Colombian Ministry of Foreign Affairs.
+The Titles Inquiry (Estudio de Títulos), is the verification of the legal history of the property by analyzing the Tradition and Freedom Certificate (Certificado de Tradición y Libertad) of the property to buy and its derivatives.

 The first step to buying a property in Colombia is to establish a clear negotiation of the property to buy, verifying various legal issues of the property before making the purchase that we indicate below: